Quantum-Information Measure of Electron Localization

 Along parallel developments, spin entanglement has been investigated in the non‑interacting electron gas~\cite{Vedral03a,Oh04,Pittalis15a,Troiani2025a}, suggesting that a real‑space, basis‑independent localization indicator may be derived from spin entanglement~\cite{Pittalis15a}.
 This viewpoint offered an alternative rationalization of the internal workings of the ELF.
 However, the same analysis did {\it not} overcome the empirical elements in the ELF construction.

-In the following, we address the longstanding challenge of formulating electron localization in a non‑empirical way.
+In the following, we address the longstanding challenge of formulating electron localization {through a well-defined spin-entanglement indicator}.
 We achieve this by employing a measure of entanglement derived from the underlying two‑spin correlations.
 For each pair of spatial points, we construct a properly normalized mixed two‑spin state and quantify its entanglement via the concurrence function~\cite{Wootters1998}.
 As we show below, this procedure provides a physically grounded measure of localization in correlated many‑electron states and can be applied straightforwardly, yielding consistent and reliable results.

 {\it Formulation.}~ Given an $N$‑electron state $\Psi$, the corresponding one‑body reduced density matrix (1RDM) is

 with natural orbitals $\psi_i$ and occupations $0\le n_i\le 1$ defined by

 From $\gamma_1$, we may form the anti-symmetrized two-body correlation function